 Ambergris Caye – The Town

 There are now too many cars; and the vehicles of choice (besides feet and bikes) golf carts, which are available for rent create rush hour traffic jams.
 San Pedro is a laid-back town, and most of the activity happens near the waterfront.
 San Pedro Town is clustered with wooden houses, some with English Colonial or Spanish architecture, others Caribbean style.
 Gift shops, boutiques, bars, cafes, and restaurants abound on Barrier Reef Drive and Pescador Drive – the two main avenues in the town.
 A short walk in town and you’ll experience the warmth of the San Pedranos and witness the ease of their island lifestyle as they go through daily life.
 Barefoot, tee-shirts, and shorts are standard island dress code.

-There are many restaurants specializing in fresh seafood (lobster and conch are plentiful and inexpensive when in season) and the Belizean national dish (spicy stewed chicken, served with a delicious rice and bean combination cooked in coconut milk.)
+Most restaurants serve fresh seafood (lobster and conch and the Belizean national dish (spicy stewed chicken, served with a delicious rice and bean combination cooked in coconut milk.)
 Mexican, Italian, and Chinese food are also available, as well as pizza.
 The best bargains in town are the freshly made tacos, burritos and rice and beans sold by street vendors in the evenings, and the Lions Club steak and chicken barbecue held every Friday and Saturday night.

-San Pedro, Ambergris Caye town has lots of bars and three full-fledged nightclubs for dancing off your feet.
+San Pedro, Ambergris Caye town has many bars and full-fledged nightclubs for dancing off your feet.
 Musicians from the mainland are brought to San Pedro for Saturday night beach parties, where everyone is invited; no-host bars are set up on the beach for these events.
 Several important fiestas are held in San Pedro each year; the biggest one is the Costa Maya Festival, a six-day event that showcases a different Central American country every night.
-Ambergris Caye has a great social scene – some say too much.
+Ambergris Caye has a great social scene – as of 2018, some residents say too much.